-If you want to put the glow back in your sober skin, start with the inside and the obvious.
+If you want to put the glow back in your sober skin, start with the inside (and the obvious).
 Good health makes for beautiful skin and although a facial helps with enlarged pores and puffy eyes, there is no substitute for clean living.
-Avoid caffeine, processed foods and sugar.
+Avoid caffeine, processed foods, and sugar.
 Exercise, lots of water and sleep helps your skin.
-Add a cocktail of Vitamins A and C, Calcium and fish oil or flax seed oil, and you can see the difference with those bright and shining eyes you now have.
+Add a cocktail of Vitamins A and C, Calcium, and fish oil or flaxseed oil, and you can see the difference with those bright and shining eyes you now have.
 Sobriety makes you prettier.

 Sobriety Makes You Prettier – It’s Health Science

 A lot of what I have described about drug and alcohol consumption is not rocket science, but it is health science.
 When we are actively using, we tend to forget the simple rules to good health and beauty.
-It is a beautiful sight when a patient has quit drinking/using and their hair has grown back, their eyes are bright, and skin is glowing.
+It is a beautiful sight when someone has quit drinking/using and their hair has grown back, their eyes are bright, and skin is glowing.

 She was wearing a headband over French-braided hair.
 And she was wearing lipstick.
 I said, “You look really pretty.
 Recovery looks good on you.”